boutroslab/CRISPRAnalyzeR/README.md

 # How to download the CRISPRAnalyzeR

-#### Please check our [live demo](http://crispr-analyzer.dkfz.de), which you can also use to analyse your screening data.
+#### You can also check our [live demo](http://crispr-analyzer.dkfz.de), which you can also use to analyse your screening data.

-You can get the CRISPRAnalyzeR suite as source code or as a ready-to-use Docker Container.
+CRISPRAnalyzeR can be downloaded as a pre-configured app (using Docker) or as source code.

+__We encourage users to obtain the pre-configured application.__

 ---

 __Scroll down for the download options.__

-__Please also check the minimum system requirements and licensing information.__
+__See the minimum system requirements and licensing information.__

 ---

 **The idea of installing CRISPRAnalyzeR is to provide a single installation within a Lab/Institute, so that everyone can access it via the web browser.
-However, you can also also install CRISPRAnalyzeR on your local machine only.**
+However, you can also also install CRISPRAnalyzeR on your local machine.**

 ### Minimum System Requirements
-CRISPRAnalyzeR is based on R Shiny-Server and uses many different R packages and tools.
+CRISPRAnalyzeR is based on R Shiny and uses many different R packages and tools which are listed separately.
 For a source code installation, we recommend the use of Ubuntu.

  | Source Code Installation | Docker Container Installation